We research and explore the coolest ghost towns and historic locations in Ohio!

-Jamestown (Kelly’s Corner) – Franklin Township (formerly in Knox County) Post Office: dates not listed Location: 40.538664, -82.777821 on SR 95 at the 3-way intersection with Pulaskiville Rd & Criswell Rd Remnants: none known Description: The town was platted in 1824 by James Bailey who built a general store near the GPS coordinates.
+Jamestown (Kelly’s Corner) – Franklin Township (formerly in Knox County) Post Office: dates not listed Location: 40.538664, -82.777821 on SR 95 at the 3-way intersection with Pulaskiville Rd and Criswell Rd Remnants: none known Description: The town was platted in 1824 by James Bailey who built a general store near the GPS coordinates.
 Appleton Rich owned a blacksmith shop.
-Bailey’s store was bought by Allen Kelly (1785 – 1871) from Pennsylvania & Miriam (Dicus) Kelly (1792 – 1849) from Delaware.
-Allen also opened a tannery & was the postmaster.
+Bailey’s store was bought by Allen Kelly (1785 – 1871) from Pennsylvania and Miriam (Dicus) Kelly (1792 – 1849) from Delaware.
+Allen also opened a tannery and was the postmaster.
 The town faded out of existence after the Kellys sold the store.
 They were buried with relatives in Bryn Zion Cemetery about 2 miles north of town on Bryn Zion Rd in Gilead Township.

-Penlan – Harmony Township Post Office: 1898 – 1901 Location:40.445441, -82.746309 on Penlan Rd (Co Rd 184) at the intersection of Township Rd 179 Remnants: Mt Pisgah Baptist Church at the intersection, old houses & farms in the area Description: This crossroads town had a general store, school, & the church that was constructed in the mid-1870s.
+Penlan – Harmony Township Post Office: 1898 – 1901 Location:40.445441, -82.746309 on Penlan Rd (Co Rd 184) at the intersection of Township Rd 179 Remnants: Mt Pisgah Baptist Church at the intersection, old houses and farm buildings in the area Description: This crossroads town had a general store, school, and the church that was constructed in the mid-1870s.

-Rome – South Bloomfield Township (formerly in Knox County) Location: 40.408755, -82.705301 on SR 314 (Chesterville – Sparta Rd) at the intersection of Prospect Mt Vernon Rd Remnants: none known Description: It was platted in 1827 by Lemuel Potter (1778 – 1860) & Anna (Terry) Potter (1785 – 1849) but never grew any.
-Lemuel & Anna were buried with relatives in Bloomfield Cemetery on Rich Hill Bloomfield Rd.
+Rome – South Bloomfield Township (formerly in Knox County) Location: 40.408755, -82.705301 on SR 314 (Chesterville – Sparta Rd) at the intersection of Prospect Mt Vernon Rd Remnants: none known Description: It was platted in 1827 by Lemuel Potter (1778 – 1860) and Anna (Terry) Potter (1785 – 1849) but never grew any.
+Lemuel and Anna were buried with relatives in Bloomfield Cemetery on Rich Hill Bloomfield Rd.

 Sandusky Cross Roads (Sandusky X Roads) – Chester Township (formerly in Knox County) Post Office: 1824 – 1836

-Description: It was a small farming & postal town.
+Description: It was a small farming and postal town.
 Allen Kelly (1785 – 1871) was the last postmaster.
 He was buried with relatives in Bryn Zion Cemetery on Bryn Zion Rd in Gilead Township.

 Classification: small town